B i o g r a p h y

 An avid chamber musician, Pecos recently recorded two commissions by Zachary Friedland for string quartet sponsored by PICES, the North Pacific Marine Science Organization for their Effect of Climate Change on the World's Oceans (ECCWO) conference in June, 2018.
 Past festival appearances include Green Mountain Chamber Music Festival (VT), Hot Air New Music Festival (CA), Zephyr International Chamber Music Course and Festival (Italy), the Decoda Skidmore Chamber Music Institute, and the International Master Classes Baroque (Austria).

 Pecos is currently a Fellow at Bard College, performing with The Orchestra Now (TŌN), the orchestra-in -residence at the Frank Gehry-designed Fisher Center in Anandale-On-Hudsen (NY).
-A finalist in the Coeur d'Alene National Young Artists Competition, Pecos plays on a 1921 cello made by Giovanni Cutugno, generously on loan from the Carlsen Cello Foundation.
+A finalist in the Coeur d'Alene National Young Artists Competition, Pecos is a previous recipient of the Carlsen Cello Foundation.

 Passionate about service and leadership through music, Pecos participated for two years in the Conservatory in the Schools program, which brings conservatory trained instrumentalists into under-served communities to teach at public schools throughout the Bay Area.
 Pecos also participated twice in the Gratitude benefit concerts that support research into treating veterans who suffer from PTSD.